-Also, the error “the site is experiencing technical difficulties” can rise if you have recently updated any one of these: WordPress core, theme, or plugin because of incompatibility issues.
+Also, the error “the site is experiencing technical difficulties” can arise if you have recently updated any one of these: WordPress core, theme, or plugin because of incompatibility issues.

 2. PHP Error

 To build and maintain WordPress, a PHP programming language is used.
-Similar to the plugins or themes, PHP also received frequent updates to keep your site secure and fast.
+Similar to the plugins or themes, PHP also receives frequent updates to keep your site secure and fast.